-De Blasio poised to score big victory for New York City progressives
+De Blasio re-elected in victory for New York City progressives

 "We know that it's helped working class New Yorkers, but I think it's also helped a lot of middle class New Yorkers stay in the city," she told CNN.
 "This helps a lot of two-income, middle class families that are making a good amount of money but might have either a new home or larger rental responsibilities or school loans" and who might otherwise have considered leaving the city for cheaper real estate.

-The mechanics of the program, which by definition is "universal" and not targeted or means-tested, and its underlying ideology puts de Blasio in near political lockstep with Vermont Sen. Bernie Sanders, who endorsed the mayor and campaigned with him here last week.
+The mechanics of the program, which by definition is "universal" and not targeted or means-tested, and its underlying ideology puts de Blasio in near political lockstep with Sanders, who appeared with him here last week.

 "This mayor is leading the city in a way to bring us together to create a better life for all of our people," Sanders said during an October 30 event.
 "Everything that Mayor de Blasio is trying to do is exactly the opposite of what (President) Donald Trump is trying to do."